your printing and binding options explained, including print-on-demand

 - Pinched Crown: 244mm x 170mm

 - Quarto: 246mm x 172mm

 - B5ish: 250mm x175mm

 - A4ish: 275mm x 205mm

 Fiction is normally printed on a bookwove paper stock, which comes in white or cream options.
 Bond is a paper stock option that is less expensive and usually used to save on costs (e.g. for non-fiction works, like text books).
 Illustrations and photo inserts can be printed on coated papers for an enhanced effect.

 Print vs Digital – which to choose?

-One of the reasons why print and digital should work in tandem is that, these days, when books are being set to print, they are outputted in Portable Document Format (PDF) which is actually a common e-book format.
-Electronic circulation can be handy and inexpensive tool for generating interest, publicity, reviews, buzz marketing, etc.
+One of the reasons why print and digital should work in tandem is that, these days, when books are being sent to print, they are outputted in Portable Document Format (PDF) which is actually a common e-book format.
+Electronic circulation can be a handy and inexpensive tool for generating interest, publicity, reviews, buzz marketing, etc.

 Consider too that people do not always buy books with the intention of reading them!
 When it comes to giving gifts or for books intended to be read to children, people tend to be drawn more towards printed editions rather than e-books.

 Talk to us today about how we can help you to source the printing and binding solutions required to turn your manuscript into a book.
 Explore this website for further information about the full range of assisted publishing services that we provide.
 Download the free brochure, Publish, Promote and Sell Your Book the Modern, Professional and Affordable Way.